Skip to content

 BA, University of Wisconsin-Milwaukee

-I have been employed with Wellpoint twice, totaling over 12 years.
+I have been employed with Wellpoint Care Network twice, totaling over 12 years.
 I was first hired as a Youth Counselor.
 After five years and receiving a few smaller promotions, I was then promoted to Unit Manager.
 After over four years in that role, I left in 2017 and returned in 2019 as placement liaison and was later promoted to the Placement and Caregiver Coordinator supervisor.
-I came back to Wellpoint as it has always felt like home to me and has provided me a level of comfort and opportunities for growth personally and professionally.
-Wellpoint has provided me a positive workplace and allowed me the tools I need to successfully serve our community.
+I came back to Wellpoint Care as it has always felt like home to me and has provided me a level of comfort and opportunities for growth personally and professionally.
+Wellpoint Care has provided me a positive workplace and allowed me the tools I need to successfully serve our community.
 I continue to choose to work here as I feel wanted and appreciated.
 More importantly, I receive the challenge that keeps me motivated to come to work every day.
 Staff work well together and respect one another.
-I came to Wellpoint as I wanted a job fresh out of college and they provided me a career.
+I came to Wellpoint Care as I wanted a job fresh out of college and they provided me a career.

 I graduated with my bachelor’s degree from UW-Milwaukee.